shahabibrahim1/FlappyBall/README.md

 - **Responsive Design:** Works on different screen sizes.

 ## 📂 Project Structure
-📁 FlappyBall │
+The project consists of the following files:

-── flappyBall.html # Main game page │
+- **flappyBall.html** → Main HTML file containing the game layout and UI elements.
-── flappy.js # Game logic and mechanics │
+- **flappy.js** → JavaScript file that handles game mechanics, physics, and interactions.
-── style.css # Main styles for layout │
+- **style.css** → Main stylesheet for game design, including layout, colors, and animations.
-── intro.css # Styles for the intro screen
+- **intro.css** → Additional styles specifically for the introduction screen and buttons.

 ## 🛠️ Technologies Used
 - **HTML5 Canvas** for game rendering